Bachelor of Music

 + HMU3**H1 can be taken in a higher year.

 ++ Students admitted directly to composition in Year 1 take bi-weekly composition lessons in Year 1 (CMU110H1).
-For direct-entry students who want to continue Applied Music beyond the required PMU284Y1, it is possible to take PMU384Y1 but not PMU484Y1.
 Direct-entry students require 0.5 fewer Music Electives to compensate for CMU110H1.

 +++ Students with considerable experience in music technology may take an exemption test for DMU111H1 and replace it with 0.5cr of Music Electives.